axai-mx/ansible-drupal-roles/README.md

 These playbooks (found in samples_yml) deploy a simple all-in-one configuration of the popular Drupal software platform and CMS, frontend by the Nginx web server and the PHP-FPM process manager.
 To use copy and modify sample_yml/site.example.yml or sample_yml/site.big-example.yml to ./site.yml in the root directory.

-At this time the VM will come up with the IP of 192.168.0.8.
+At this time the VM will come up with the IP of 192.192.0.8.
 Our road map will parameterize this and other values for greater flexibility.

 Then run the playbook, like this:

     ansible-playbook -i hosts site.yml

-If you want to use vagrant you can try our sample Vagrantfile just by installing vagrant and running:
+If you want to use vagrant you can try our sample Vagrantfile just by installing vagrant, **nfs-kernel-server** and running:

-    vagrant up.
+    vagrant up

 The playbooks will configure MySQL, Drupal, Nginx, and PHP-FPM.
 When the run is complete, you can access server (http://localhost:8080 on vagrant) to begin